Marketplace Open Enrollment

 Advanced Premium Tax Credit:

 If you are struggling to afford traditional health insurance, an Advanced Premium Tax Credit (APTC) can help you lower your monthly health insurance premiums.
 When you apply for coverage through the Health Insurance Marketplace, you provide an estimated expected income for the year.
-If this estimate allows you to qualify for a premium tax credit, you can apply the credit to lower your premium payments.
+If this estimate allows you to qualify for a premium tax credit, you can use any amount of the in advance to lower your premium payments.

 Special Enrollment Period

-Certain life events, like losing health coverage, getting married, having a baby, or moving, may qualify you to enroll in or change Marketplace health plans outside of the annual Open Enrollment Period, which starts November 1.
+Certain life events, like losing health coverage, getting married, having a baby, or moving, or if your household income is below a certain amount, you may qualify to enroll in or change Marketplace health plans outside of the annual Open Enrollment Period, which starts November 1.

 Changes in Household